-- designed culverts104 and other road-crossing structures should follow the most up-to-date guidelines for stream crossing design, in order to reduce the incidence of destructive erosion, washouts, and scouring at stream crossings, and to allow for unimpeded wildlife passage under roads.
-Where possible, work in partnership with Massachusetts Division of Ecological Restoration and the New Hampshire agencies involved in the New Hampshire Stream Crossing Initiative.
-105 - Design bridges and culverts to prevent channel disruption - New or replacement bridges and culverts should ideally have openings that pass the bankfull width without constriction.
+• Design bridges and culverts to prevent channel disruption - New or replacement bridges and culverts should ideally have openings that pass the bankfull width without constriction.
 Bridges and culverts should be designed to cross the river without creating channel approaches at an angle to structures.
 Such sharp angles can lead to undermining of fill materials and structural components.
 The historic channel migration pattern of the river and changing weather and precipitation patterns should be considered when installing new or replacement crossing structures, and when constructing new roads, driveways, and buildings.
-Planned build-out for watershed communities and resultant channel enlargement (from increased
+Planned build-out for watershed communities and resultant channel enlargement (from increased percent imperviousness) should be considered when designing new or replacement bridges and crossing structures.

-- percent imperviousness) should be considered when designing new or replacement bridges and crossing structures. - Properly size stream crossings Work with and help town DPWs properly size stream crossings at bridges and culverts, and prioritize worst ones.
-"These and beaver deceivers106 are often undersized for the size of the stream and result in impounding of water and sediments upstream of the crossing, and which may limit habitat connectivity and passage of fish and other aquatic fauna."107 - Enhance in-stream habitat Reestablish and protect riparian zones and enhance in-stream habitat conditions.
-For example, locate beaver deceivers at poorly designed culverts that do not have fish passage. - Consider fish passage at dams Consider the effect of the two mainstem Nashua River dams, Pepperell and Ice House108, on fish passage.
+- Properly size stream crossings Work with and help town DPWs properly size stream crossings at bridges and culverts, and prioritize worst ones.
+"These and beaver deceivers are often undersized for the size of the stream and result in impounding of water and sediments upstream of the crossing, and which may limit habitat connectivity and passage of fish and other aquatic fauna." - Enhance in-stream habitat Reestablish and protect riparian zones and enhance in-stream habitat conditions.
+For example, locate beaver deceivers at poorly designed culverts that do not have fish passage. - Consider fish passage at dams Consider the effect of the two mainstem Nashua River dams, Pepperell and Ice House, on fish passage.
 Establish and maintain adequate upstream and downstream fish passage facilities.
 Upstream fish and eel passage is required under the Federal Energy Regulatory Commission (FERC) license for the Pepperell Dam.
-109